simplon-lyon/promo3-node-meetup/README.md

 4. in `index.js` add a `/event` handler which serves `template/event.html`:
     - the handler must take an URL parameter with an event ID
     - the handler must fill the template using the event information

+## Adding User

+We are going to add user to our website:

+1. edit `index.js` to:
+    - create an `users` variable which will store all the users
+    - add the `/user/add` handler to add an user to the `users` variable (user should be an object with at least a name and a pass)
+    - add the `/user/del` handler to delete an user from the `users` variable
+3. create a new file `template/new-user.html` with a form to POST user to `/user/add`
+4. in `index.js` add a `/new-user` handler which serves `template/new-user.html`
+5. edit `template/index.html` to add a link to `/new-user`